Cumulative Games: Who is the current player?: Two-player Cumulative Subtraction

+and where $\s^*(x)\subseteq \s(x)$ denotes Player~1's set of indifference actions from~\eqref{eq:max}. \end{definition} Let us recall the intuition of the indifference set; in general there can be many options that result in the same PSPE-value for the current player.
+All these options belong to the indifference set.
+We cannot assume apriori that the other player's utility is non-sensitive to the current players choice.
+For uniqueness of the computed values, a generic preference is declared before a game starts.

 When play is self-interest {\em friendly} in case of indifference, instead of $\argmin$ in \eqref{eq:argmin}, we choose $\argmax$, and otherwise the definition is the same.
-See Observation~\ref{obs:zssi} in Section~\ref{sec:discussion}, for interesting discussions and conjectures on these variations of games and outcome functions.
+See Observation~\ref{obs:zssi} in Section~\ref{sec:discussion}, for discussions and conjectures on these variations of games and outcome functions.\footnote{Since the first version of this manuscript, Definition 3 has been generalized to allow any combination of antagonistic and friendly players \cite{BKLM}.
+Using this framework, the authors prove a monotonicity result for two-move games, namely that players cannot lose by acting friendly in cases of indifference.}

-\begin{property}[Fixed Rules] If there are subsets of the natural numbers $S_1,S_2\subset \N$ such that for all $x\in \N_0$, for $p\in \{1,2\}$, $\s(x,p)=S_p\cap \{0,\ldots ,x\}$, then the ruleset $\s$ is \emph{fixed}.\footnote{In the setting of symmetric (impartial) Subtraction Games, fixed rules have also been called Vector Subtraction Games \cite{Go}, and Invariant Games \cite{DR}.} In case of fixed rulesets, we abuse notation and denote, in case of symmetry, $\s=S_p$, and otherwise $\s=(S_1,S_2)$. \end{property}

-\begin{example} Consider the fixed ruleset $\s=\{2,3\}$.
-The presentation in extensive form (of a particular grounded position, i.e. layer~3) is in Figure~\ref{fig:ext_23}.

-All heap sizes and the moves between them (i.e., layer~1 up to $x=7$) are in Figure~\ref{fig:subtr23}(a).
-Note that the tree does not include cumulations.
+\begin{example} Consider the fixed symmetric subtraction set $\s=\{2,3\}$.
+An extensive form representation, playing from $x=7$, is in Figure~\ref{fig:ext_23}.
+All heap sizes and the moves between them (i.e., layer~1 up to $x=7$) are in Figure~\ref{fig:subtr23}(a); this DAG does not include cumulations.
 The computed outcome function under both zero-sum and self-interest variants is displayed in Figures~\ref{fig:subtr23}(b) and (c), respectively.

 Note that the representation is smaller than the na\"ive representation in Figure~\ref{fig:ext_23}, and yet it still allows for computing the PSPE.
-The realized outcome in both variations is $7\mapsto5\mapsto 2\mapsto 0$.
+The outcome in both variations is realized via the play sequence $7\mapsto5\mapsto 2\mapsto 0$.

-Both these representations are nice, but due to the layers 1 and 2, It is much more convenient to present the outcomes in an easily extendable table.
-Next, we display the zero-sum and self-interest outcomes, for the fixed symmetric subtraction game $\s=\{2,3\}$.
-(For this ruleset, the self-interest outcomes do not depend on the particular tie-breaking rule.)
+Both these representations are nice, but due to the Layers~1 and~2, it is much more convenient to present the outcomes in an easily extendable table, similar to the ones for normal play.
+Next, we display the zero-sum and self-interest outcomes for the fixed symmetric subtraction game $\s=\{2,3\}$.
+It turns out that, for this ruleset, the self-interest outcomes do not depend on the choice of tie-breaking rule.